DZakh/rescript-schema/README.md

 Constructs value using the transformation logic that is built-in to the struct.
 It returns the result with a transformed value or an error message.

 > 🧠 The function is responsible only for transformation and suitable for cases when the data is valid.
 If not, you'll get a runtime error or invalid state.
-Use `S.decodeWith` to safely decode data with structure tests.
+Use `S.parseWith` to safely parse data with structure tests.

 #### **`S.destructWith`**